top of page

 Search

-PAD, CLI, and Amputation: The Urgent Need for Early Diagnosis
+PAD, CLTI, and Amputation: The Urgent Need for Early Diagnosis and Revascularization

 • Writer: Tulsa Cardiovascular Center of Excellence